 The nursery that I have spent a long time painting and the decorating was finally complete… except the closet was one ugly mess.
 It was so disorganized and cluttered that I didn’t even want to include a photo of it before its makeover.
 I wanted to do something cute with it that matched my nursery’s color scheme but couldn’t figure anything out.
-Then I found these darling Tulip for Your Home stencils, paints, and fabric decor ideas.
-They are on Amazon here.
-And they had perfect colors of paint that would match the nursery!

 This is what the nursery colors and theme look like.